 Release Date: January 14, 2014

-This set sees Sakura tries telling Naruto that she loves him and has given up on Sasuke for good, but he doesn’t believe her.
+This set sees Sakura trying to tell Naruto that she loves him and has given up on Sasuke for good, but he doesn’t believe her.
 Sakura, along with Kiba, Lee, and Sai, leave to find Sasuke in order to kill him.
 Sakura, however, uses a sleeping gas to put the others to sleep so she can go after Sasuke herself.

 Meanwhile, one of Sai’s clones talks to Naruto and tells him about Sakura’s intentions to kill Sasuke herself to free Naruto of his burden.
 Kakashi decides to try to stop Sakura on his own and instructs Yamato and Naruto to return to the village.
 Naruto, however, sneaks away from Yamato.